exercism/julia/concepts/linear-equation-solving/about.md

 These `(x, y)` values lie along a line in 2-D space.
 There are an infinite number of solutions, and they form the [nullspace][wiki-nullspace] of the matrix.

-The rows in the matrix are not [linearly independent][indep] in this case, and the [rank][rank] of the matrix is less than the row count.
+The rows in the matrix are not [linearly independent][indep] in this case, and the [rank][rank] of the matrix is less than the row or column count.

 ```julia-repl
 julia> A = [4 -3; 8 -6]